 Given the overwhelming success of the Enlightenment as a philosophical and social movement that transformed the world, it is easy to forget that it did not take place in a vacuum of opposition.
-In fact, one of the greatest minds of the era—the Genevan philosopher Jean-Jacques Rousseau—provided a thorough rebuttal of the worship of progress.
+One of the greatest minds of the era—the Genevan philosopher Jean-Jacques Rousseau—provided a thorough rebuttal of the worship of progress.

-Rousseau explodes onto the European intellectual scene with his “Discourse on the Arts and Sciences” published in 1749.
+Rousseau exploded onto the European intellectual scene with his “Discourse on the Arts and Sciences,” published in 1749.
 He argues both from history and from rational analysis that progress in the arts and sciences has led us away from virtue, has lessened rather than increased virtue in the world.

 Rousseau first turns to historical evidence, arguing that what we learn from the study of the past is that moral decadence always accompanies cultural and intellectual progress.
 Since the Renaissance, our polite and cultivated society has lost its ancient virtues and strengths.
-Our social frenzy covers a profound depravity such as overtook Egypt and Greece and Rome after their own transitions from simpler societies to more cultivated and cultured ones.
+Our social frenzy covers a profound depravity such as overtook Egypt, Greece, and Rome after their transitions from simpler societies to more cultivated and cultured ones.

 Cultural Progress Causes Moral Decadence